 Greening Richmond Public Libraries

 Stormwater runoff adversely impacts the health of the James River and is a growing source of pollution in the Chesapeake Bay watershed.
 In an effort to increase public awareness of stormwater runoff and reduce it, the James River Association is working alongside Richmond Public Library, Richmond Department of Public Utilities/RVAH2O, and Four Winds Design to plan, design, and install green infrastructure that manages stormwater at library branches across the City of Richmond.
-Since 2019, projects have been implemented at Broad Rock Branch, East End Branch, North Avenue Branch, West End Branch, and Westover Hills Branch.
+Since 2019, projects have been implemented at Broad Rock Branch, East End Branch, North Avenue Branch, West End Branch, and Westover Hills Branch with additional projects planned for Belmont Branch, Ginter Park Branch, and Hull Street Branch in 2025.

 What is green infrastructure?